lima21bd/Python-Functions-Files-and-Dictionaries/README.md

 # Python-Functions-Files-and-Dictionaries
 Problems are taken from Runestone Interactive Book.
 There is nothing to worry.
 Because Questions are included with solutions.
-Python 3
+Python 3 programming language is used to solve problems.
+The link of Runestone interactive is - http://runestoneinteractive.org/ Don't paste the code.
+Try to find out the logic behind the solution.
+Happy Coding....
+Stay Tuned....